-Here at Jacobs JETS, we are taking giant steps to support NASA Johnson Space Center’s mission to lead human space exploration.
+Here at Jacobs JETS II, we are taking giant steps to support NASA Johnson Space Center’s mission to lead human space exploration.
 If you are inspired to push the boundaries of knowledge and innovation, we want you to join our team!

 NASA’s project Artemis is a sustainable mission to return to the Moon’s southern pole to search for frozen water resources.
 Artemis 3 will land on the Moon with the first female astronaut to explore the Moon’s surface.
 Jacobs is highly involved in many aspects of this historic endeavor, including the xEMU spacesuit development, Orion crew capsule parachutes system testing, Gateway Moon space station engineering, robotic technology manufacturing/testing, lunar Extravehicular Activity (EVA) science tools, and Moon rock science and curation.
 Jacobs is proud to be a part of the Artemis generation.Read More